AfterglowWeb/afg-seo-file-names/readme.txt

 * If you are interested in further collaboration, just [leave me a message on this page](https://afterglow-web.agency "Création de site web à Nice").

 == Changelog ==

+= 0.9.35 =
+New feature: Search and replace repeater field
+Improved: Better code modularity for new features to come.

 = 0.9.34 =
 Bug fix: asf_preGetslug function removed as conflicting with other plugins